Ghazal 190, Verse 10

 FLAME/STRAW: {21,5}

-Just look at the complexities we'll have to choose among, in order to put this verse together!
+Just look at the complexities (see the definitions above) we'll have to choose among, in order to put this verse together!
 The whole first line demands to be considered almost literally word by word:

 First, nigah (shortened from nigaah for metrical reasons) can refer to either a single 'look' or 'glance', or a steady continued 'gaze' or 'watching'; or it can mean 'care' or 'attention'.

 Third, consider that little word ik (short of course for ek ) that appears so centrally in the first line, and emerges at such an emphatic point in the meter.
 If we take it to mean 'single', then it's elegantly counterpoised to the Persian plural chiraa;Gaa;N in the next line.
-If we take it to mean 'preeminent' or 'excellent', that too works well with its powers as described in the second line.
-And if we take it to mean 'unique' or 'singular', then we are well prepared for its behavior in the very next word, as it 'drips'.
+If we take it to mean 'particular', that might explain its remarkable effects in the second line.
+If we take it to mean 'unique' or 'singular', then we are well prepared for its bizarre behavior in the very next word, as it 'drips'.
+And if we take it to mean 'preeminent' or 'excellent', that too works well in showing admiration for its powers described in the second line.

 Fourth, of course is that 'dripping' of the fire.
 As a rule, 'dripping' is a highly unlikely thing for a flame to do: flames go up and drips go down; flames shoot out in tongues and drips shape themselves into little spheres; flames pop and crackle, drips merely go 'plop'.
 Then, of course, fire will roast you, drips will drown you-- is that a difference (in means), or a similarity (in ends)?
 What in the world does it mean for fire to 'drip'?
 Fire is not the oddest of Ghalib's dripping things, however: remember there's also the 'to be a desert' that 'drips' in {17,2}.

-In the second line, what strikes us is an astonishing conversion.
-Something maximally trashy and rubbishy has been made into something maximally elegant and sophisticated; something merely crudely inflammable has been made into not one but many spectacular flames; something that's natural and a mere byproduct has been made into something that's artificial and an elaborate product of artistic skill.
+In the second line, we find an astonishing conversion.
+Something maximally trashy and rubbishy has been made into something maximally elegant and sophisticated; something merely crudely inflammable has been made into not one but many spectacular flames; something that's natural and a mere byproduct has been made into something that's artificial and an elaborate result of artistic skill.
 And of course we discover the whole array of fire wordplay: 'hot/warm', 'fire', 'light-show', and the kindling: 'dried-grass-and-woodchips'.